 Online Programs Offered:

-Greensboro College desires to resolve student complaints, concerns, and grievances in an expeditious, fair, and amicable manner, following the written Grievance Procedures in the college catalog.
+Greensboro College desires to resolve student complaints, concerns, and grievances in an expeditious, fair, and amicable manner, following the written Grievance Procedures on pp. 22-23 of the 2019-2020 college catalog.
 Students residing outside the state of North Carolina while attending Greensboro College who desire to resolve a complaint or grievance should follow the Grievance Procedures.
-However, if an issue cannot be resolved internally, the student may file a complaint with his/her state.
-The State Higher Education Executive Office site contains a link for the agencies to contact if a student has a complaint:

 Greensboro College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 The Commission’s policy for filing complaints is available on its website.